Mayoral development corporations

 What are mayoral development corporations and what powers do they have?

-Mayoral development corporations (MDCs) are statutory bodies set up by metro mayors in England to deliver regeneration schemes.
+Mayoral development corporations (MDCs) are statutory bodies set up by regional mayors in England to deliver regeneration and development.
+While the original remit of MDCs was urban regeneration, the Planning and Infrastructure Act expands this to include development, so MDCs can deliver new settlements and developments on greenfield sites.
 Each MDC operates over a defined geography and has general powers set out in the Localism Act 2011 to “do anything [the MDC] considers appropriate for the purposes of its object”, including directly constructing buildings and infrastructure or providing funding to partners to do so.

 MDCs can also be granted specific powers such as taking on planning duties from the local authority (including to prepare a Local Plan and make decisions on individual planning applications), powers to make compulsory purchases of land or assets, as well as powers to grant discretionary relief from business rates.